nikonet-us/naas-automation-platform/README.md

 ### 3. Build

-Once the Low-Level Design (LLD) is committed to GitHub, the CI/CD pipeline is automatically triggered.
-In this stage, the YAML files representing the LLD are processed to create a virtual testbed environment.
-Tools like Cisco Modeling Labs (CML) are employed to simulate the network topology, including the spine/leaf architecture and all specified configurations from the LLD, such as VLANs, IP prefixes, and cabling.
-This simulation mirrors the planned physical deployment, enabling a precise and controlled environment for validation.
-The virtual topology is used for subsequent testing, ensuring that the network design functions as expected before any real-world deployment.
+Once the YAML files are committed to GitHub, the CI/CD pipeline is triggered to initiate the build process.
+These files are processed to set up a virtual testbed environment using tools like Cisco Modeling Labs (CML).
+The testbed mirrors the production network, enabling precise validation of the configurations and ensuring they meet the design specifications.
+This controlled environment allows engineers to safely test the network design before deployment to physical infrastructure.

 ### 4. Test